 Our Thailand manufacturing operations currently benefit from numerous tax holidays that have been granted to us by the Thailand government based on our investments in property, plant and equipment in Thailand.
 Although our tax holidays in Thailand partially expired in October 2003, our manufacturing operations in Thailand will be conducted using equipment that was invested pursuant to tax holidays that do not begin to expire until September 2006.
-We believe that the expiration of a portion of our tax holiday in Thailand in October 2003 will not have a material impact on our effective tax rate in fiscal 2004 or beyond.
+The expiration of a portion of our tax holiday in Thailand in October 2003 did not have a material impact on our effective tax rate.

 Companies of our size and complexity are regularly audited by the taxing authorities in the jurisdictions in which they conduct significant operations.
 We are currently under audit by the U.S. Internal Revenue Service for our fiscal years ended March 31, 1998, 1999, 2000 and 2001.
-As of this time there are no significant tax adjustments proposed.

-The foregoing statements regarding the recoverability of our deferred tax asset from our future taxable income, the adequacy of our tax reserves to offset any potential tax liabilities that may arise upon audit and our belief that the expiration of a portion of our Thai tax holiday will not have a material adverse impact on our effective tax rate for fiscal 2004 or beyond are forward-looking statements.
+The foregoing statements regarding the recoverability of our deferred tax asset from our future taxable income and the adequacy of our tax reserves to offset any potential tax liabilities that may arise upon audit are forward-looking statements.
 Actual results could differ materially because of the following factors, among others: current and future tax laws and regulations; taxation rates in geographic regions where we have significant operations; results of any current or future audit conducted by the U.S. Internal Revenue Service or other taxing authorities in the countries in which we do business; and the level of our taxable income and whether our taxable income will be sufficient to utilize our deferred tax asset.